 There are many different types of safe-haven asset classes, ranging from government debt to precious metals, but gold is the most widely known.
 While gold provides no yield and costs money to store, it has the longest history of being a hedge against inflation around the world — governments even maintain gold reserves for these same reasons.

 Bonds are another popular safe-haven asset class since they provide a stable store of value.
-For example, there’s very little risk that the U.S. government would default on a bond, most bonds pay a positive yields (unlike gold), and Treasuries alone are a $14 trillion market, which means that it’s large enough to support any investor looking to park capital.
+For example, there’s very little risk that the U.S. government would default on a bond, most bonds pay a positive yield (unlike gold), and Treasuries alone are a $14 trillion market, which means that it’s large enough to support any investor looking to park capital.

 The most popular types of safe-haven asset classes are:

-- Currencies: The Swiss Franc and Japanese Yen are two currencies that are frequently considered safe-haven currencies because of their central banks.
+The Swiss Franc and Japanese Yen are two currencies that are frequently considered safe-haven currencies because of their central banks.

-- Stocks: Utilities and other defensive sectors are often considered safe-haven asset classes because they provide services that their customers need day-to-day.
+Utilities and other defensive sectors are often considered safe-haven asset classes because they provide stocks services that their customers need day-to-day.

 Why Cryptocurrencies Make Sense